eliasyeme/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables - list all local variables, environment variables and functions 6-create_local_variable - add local variable called BEST with the value of School 7-create_global_variable - add global variable called BEST with the value of School
+5-local_variables - list all local variables, environment variables and functions 6-create_local_variable - add local variable called BEST with the value of School 7-create_global_variable - add global variable called BEST with the value of School 8-true_knowledge - prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.